scalameta/mdoc/docs/installation.md

 // project/plugins.sbt
 addSbtPlugin("org.scalameta" % "sbt-mdoc" % "@VERSION@" )
 // build.sbt
-lazy val myproject = project // your existing library .settings(...) lazy val docs = project // new documentation project .in(file("myproject-docs"))
+lazy val myproject = project  // your existing library .settings(...) lazy val docs = project       // new documentation project .in(file("myproject-docs")) // important: must not be docs/ .dependsOn(myproject)
-  .dependsOn(myproject)
   .enablePlugins(MdocPlugin)
 ```

-Next, from the sbt shell, run the `mdoc` task to generate the documentation
+Next, from the sbt shell, run the `docs/mdoc` task to generate the documentation
 site.
 By default, the `mdoc` task looks for markdown sources in the toplevel
 `docs/` directory.